 In June 2008, the Financial Accounting Standards Board ("FASB") ratified the Emerging Issues Task Force ("EITF") consensus on EITF Issue No. 07-05, Determining Whether an Instrument (or Embedded Feature) Is Indexed to an Entity's Own Stock ("EITF Issue 07-05") (Topic 815) which applies to the determination of whether any freestanding financial instruments or embedded features that have the characteristics of a derivative, as defined by Statement of Financial Accounting Standards ("SFAS") No. 133 (Topic 815), Accounting for Derivative Instruments and Hedging Activities, and to any freestanding financial instruments are potentially indexed to an entity's own common stock.
 EITF Issue No. 07-05 (Topic 815) became effective for fiscal years beginning after December 15, 2008.
 The Company adopted Topic 815 as of April 1, 2009.
 As a result, warrants to purchase 285,454 shares of our common stock previously treated as equity pursuant to the derivative treatment exemption were no longer afforded equity treatment.
-The warrants had exercise prices ranging from \$30.00-\$495.00 and expire between February 2010 and September 2013.
+The warrants had exercise prices ranging from \$30.00-\$495.00 and expired or will expire between February 2010 and September 2013.
 As such, effective April 1, 2009, the Company reclassified the fair value of these warrants, which had exercise price reset features, from equity to liability status as if these warrants were treated as a derivative liability since their date of issue between February 2000 and January 2006.
 On April 1, 2009, the Company reclassified \$346 from additional paid-in capital, as a cumulative effect adjustment, to beginning accumulated deficit, and \$502 to common stock warrant liability to recognize the fair value of such warrants on such date.
 As of March 31, 2011, the fair value of the warrants was estimated using the Black-Scholes pricing model with the following weighted average assumptions: risk-free interest rate of 2.24%; expected life of 1.1 years; an expected volatility factor of 79.1%; and a dividend yield of 0.0%.
-At September 30, 2011, the fair value of the warrants was \$12, which was calculated using the Black-Scholes pricing model with the following weighted average assumptions: risk-free interest rate of 0.96%; expected life of 1.86 years; an expected volatility factor of 151%; and a dividend yield of 0.0%.
-The Company recorded a non-cash gain related to the warrants of \$3 in the quarter ended September 30, 2011 and a non-cash gain of \$141 in the quarter ended September 30, 2010.
+At December 31, 2011, the fair value of the warrants was \$20, which was calculated using the Black-Scholes pricing model with the following weighted average assumptions: riskfree interest rate of 0.83%; expected life of 1.63 years; an expected volatility factor of 155%; and a dividend yield of 0.0%.
+For the nine months ended December 31, 2011 and 2010, respectively, the Company recorded non-cash gains of \$6 and \$344 related to these warrants.
+The Company recorded a non-cash loss related to the warrants of \$8 in the quarter ended December 31, 2011 and a non-cash gain of \$3 in the quarter ended December 31, 2010.